 Spencer Glacier Hike With Kayak Approach

 This awe-inspiring outing packs several exciting elements into one satisfying day.
 Begin on the Alaska Railroad Glacier Discovery Train with incredible views out every window.
 Disembark at the Spencer Whistle Stop, where you’ll gear up for a one-hour tandem kayak journey to the face of Spencer Glacier.
-Then explore the glacier for two hours while a guide points out its amazing features.
+Then explore the blue glacier ice features for two hours while a guide points out its amazing features.

 Times: 10 hours starting daily at 9am or Noon.
 Departs from Alaska Railroad Anchorage Depot at 9am or the Ascending Path yurt next to Hotel Alyeska at noon.